lms-org/lms/README.md

 ###Using conan
 As lms moved to [conan](https://www.conan.io/) you can easily install it using`conan install lms/2.0@lms/stable --build=missing`

-We haven't automated the upload on [conan](https://www.conan.io/) yet ask some developer about for the remote :)
+We haven't automated the upload on [conan](https://www.conan.io/) yet ask some developer for the remote :)
 ###Manually
 Clone and install LMS.